Building a Web App to Talk with AI Using OpenAI's Realtime API

 Relay Server

-In Nuxt, you can create server-side APIs just by placing source code under the server/routes directory.
+#In Nuxt, you can create server-side APIs just by placing source code under the server/routes

-Here, I will use this to create a relay server for the Realtime API.
-However, it will be implemented as a WebSocket server rather than a regular API.
+Here, we will use this to create a relay server to the Realtime API.
+However, it will be implemented as a WebSocket server instead of the usual API.

 import { WebSocket } from 'ws';